Mouth Guards Near You

 Night guards typically come in two forms: over-the-counter and custom fitted.
 If you have a habit of grinding your teeth or you’re experiencing sore jaw joints, night guards may be the best solution.
 Custom fitted night guards are made to fit your mouth comfortably and prevent your upper and lower teeth from grinding against each other at night and wearing down your teeth as a result.

-Patients that suffer from bruxism should speak with their Aspen dental office about the benefits and improvements they will feel when they incorporate a night guard to their sleeping routine.
-Night guards prevent teeth aches, wear and tear, headaches and overall discomfort.
+Patients that suffer from bruxism should speak with our dental clinic in Aspen, SW Calgary, about the benefits and improvements they will feel when they incorporate a night guard into their sleeping routine.
+Night guards prevent toothaches, wear and tear, headaches, and overall discomfort.

 Caring for Your Mouth Guard